 Turmeric and Ginger both contain powerful anti-inflammatory properties that have been used for centuries in ancient medicine to treat joint inflammation, arthritis, and chronic gastrointestinal issues.

-According to a study published in the International Journal of Preventative Medicine, ginger contains high anti-inflammatory properties, which can be used in the effective treatment of post-workout inflammation, to reduce muscle pain and soreness after intense physical exercise.2 Therefore, adding some ginger and spice can provide huge benefits to helping you reduce post-workout inflammation.
+Another study published in the International Journal of Preventative Medicine showed that ginger contains high anti-inflammatory properties, which can be used in the effective treatment of post-workout inflammation, to reduce muscle pain and soreness after intense physical exercise [R].
+Therefore, adding some ginger and spice can provide huge benefits to helping you reduce post-workout inflammation.

 Eat More Fermented Foods